 8. Jupiter is a gas giant planet and does not have any solid surface.
 Its atmosphere is mainly made up of Hydrogen and Helium.

-9. Jupiter has total 69 moons.
+9. Jupiter has a total of 69 moons.
 53 Moons have been officially named and 16 moons are yet to be named.
-The Galilean moons are the four largest and prominent moons of the Jupiter.
+The Galilean moons are the four largest and prominent moons of Jupiter.
 They were first observed by Galileo Galilei in January 1610 and thus named after him.
 The Galilean moons of Jupiter are – Ganymede, Europa, Io, Callisto.
 Jupiter’s moon Ganymede is the largest moon in the solar system.
 Ganymede is larger than the planet Mercury with a diameter of around 5,268 km.